Cannabis in Brunei: Legislation

 Table: Cannabis/resin quantities (g = grams) that warrant each sentence within multiple drug categories (left vertical column).
 As outlined in the Misuse of Drugs Act.

 In the 2013 amendment of the Misuse of Drugs Act, the assumption of cannabis trafficking occurs when an individual possesses greater than 15g and 10g of cannabis and cannabis resin respectively.

-Possession of a pipe or any other equipment used to smoke cannabis is illegal and is punishable by a maximum sentence of 3 years in prison, and a USD$10,000 fine.
+Possession of a pipe or any other equipment used to smoke cannabis is illegal and is punishable by a maximum sentence of 3 years in prison, and a USD10,000 fine.

-Withholding from providing a urine sample to law enforcement can be charged a fine of USD$5,000.
+Withholding from providing a urine sample to law enforcement can be charged a fine of USD5,000.

-Cultivating cannabis is illegal according to the Misuse of Drugs Act (2013), with the maximum punishment being 20 years in prison and/or a USD$40,000 fine and the minimum sentence is 3 years in prison and/or a USD$5,000 fine.
+Cultivating cannabis is illegal according to the Misuse of Drugs Act (2013), with the maximum punishment being 20 years in prison and/or a USD40,000 fine and the minimum sentence is 3 years in prison and/or a USD5,000 fine.

 Prevalence

 2001

 547 drug-related arrests occurred in 2001, with 84% of the convicted being Bruneian.
 The Sultan worked alongside the NCB in 2002 to ensure stricter regulations toward drug trafficking, by changing the Drug Trafficking Act.
 Following this change, the death penalty would be imposed on drug-related crimes involving smaller drug quantities.